 The streets of Hanoi are lined with small cart vendors who set out their miniature red and blue plastic chairs along the sidewalks.
 In the mornings the customers are drinking the shops Vietnamese coffee or green tea with a bowl of Phở and in the afternoon they could be eating anything from a Banh Pate sandwich to barbecued frog legs to ragworm cakes.

-I wanted to eat every bizarre and traditional Vietnamese street food during our visit to Hanoi, so I hired an expert from Viator to show us the ways of the street, on their Hanoi Street Food Walking Tour.
+For the complete food experience, I wanted to eat every bizarre and traditional Vietnamese street food during our visit to Hanoi, so I hired an expert from Viator to show us the ways of the street, on their Hanoi Street Food Walking Tour.
 The tour would begin at the North end of the lively night market and lead us through the chaotic streets of the Old Quarter, nibbling along the way.

 It all started with a Banh My Pate, a thin roll filled with crispy shallots, chile sauce, sliced cucumber, coriander and pate.
 A nice sized snack for a mere 5,000 Vietnamese dong, about a quarter.